EasyCorp/EasyAdminBundle/Resources/doc/book/4-edit-new-configuration.md

 ### Form Groups

-This element groups some form fields and displays them separately from the rest of the form fields.
+This element groups one or more fields and displays them separately from the rest of the form fields.
 It's useful to create multi-column forms and to create very advanced layouts.

 ```yaml
 easy_admin: